 Neuroplasticity describes the brain's remarkable ability to heal over time.

-By carrying out the right therapies, people suffering with neurological conditions or injuries have the ability to improve throughout their entire life.
-Combine this with learning and adopting behavioural strategies and habits that compensate for a person's cognitive impairments and truly remarkable recoveries can be achieved.
+By carrying out the right therapies, people suffering with neurological conditions or injuries have the ability to improve brain function throughout their lives.
+Adopting behavioural strategies and habits that compensate for a person's cognitive impairments and combining this with learning can lead to truly remarkable recoveries.

-We know about recovery.
-Ellis' identical twin brother Luke suffered a serious traumatic brain injury in 2012.
+Ellis' (neumind CEO) identical twin brother Luke suffered a serious traumatic brain injury in 2012.
 Luke was told he would never be able to walk and talk again and embarked on his life-long journey of recovery and healing.
 Witnessing the huge problems faced by survivors, inaccessibility of therapy and the lack of technological aids was the motivation behind the founding of neumind.

 Luke has done remarkably well, he is now a member of the GB paralympic development squad and helps develop Alfred.